 I am sorry for your experience.
 That must be super frustrating.

 You will first need to look at the agreement you signed with the handyman.
 If this guy was a one-man-band, then its likely that he didn't have you sign a contract.
-Just because it was an "oral" agreement doesn't mean that it...Read more »
+Just because it was an "oral" agreement...Read more »

 She came and to visit and took her and said she would bring her back next day.
 Now she wont answer.
 She is homless and on drugs . she never brang food or anything for her.
 Do i have any options to get dog vack or make her be punished ?